josephrexme/josephrex.me/_posts/2015-08-31-revealing-animations-on-scroll-purejs.md

 });
 {% endhighlight %}

-Notice how I used that tiny ready function, that's for those concerned about how they'll load it on documentReady like the jQuery `$(document).ready()`.
+Notice how I used that tiny ready function?
+That's for those concerned about how they'll load it on documentReady like the jQuery `$(document).ready()`.
 Also I had set my offset to 70% because that just works well for me.
 You can choose to go 100% like a lot of the jQuery implementations do.
 You can pick up one of the [animations for animate.css][11] and add their classes in place of the ones I used in the code above.

 Your HTML should look similar to this: